Usbac/wolff/docs/stdlib.md

 ### Is associative

+`isAssoc(array $arr)`

-Returns true if the given array is associative, false otherwise.
+Returns `true` if the given array is associative, `false` otherwise.

-Take in mind that in the context of the function, an associative array is an array with non-numeric keys.
+_Keep in mind that in the context of the function, an associative array is an array with non-numeric keys._

 ```php
 $arr = [